sasilver75/obsidian/Courses/Machine Learning/CS224U NLU @ Stanford (2023)/CS224U Lecture 4.md

 # Part 1: Information Retrieval

 NLP is revolutionizing [[Information Retrieval]]
-- Soon after [[Bidirectional Encoder Representations from Transformers|BERT]] was launched, Google announced that it was incorporated aspects of BERT into its search technology; Microsoft soon followed, re: Bing.
+- Soon after [[BERT|BERT]] was launched, Google announced that it was incorporated aspects of BERT into its search technology; Microsoft soon followed, re: Bing.
 - Later, we saw that LLMs might play a role in search as well.
 	- The startup You.com (and now, Perplexity) were both visionaries in this sense.
 	- Microsoft has partnered with OpenAI and now uses OpenAI models as part of the Bing search experience.